 - 1.1 The Nottingham Infrastructure Delivery Plan (IDP) is a supporting document, which forms a key part of the evidence base for the Nottingham City Council Local Plan Part 2, the 'Land & Planning Policies Development Plan Document' (LAPP).
 The purpose of the IDP is to identify infrastructure required to meet the spatial objectives and growth anticipated by the LAPP.
 It considers a range of infrastructure categories and the extent to which each is a constraint to the delivery of the LAPP.
 Where possible it identifies the cost and delivery route for new infrastructure and whether the infrastructure is critical to the delivery of the strategies.
-The IDP has been produced in consultation with officers at the City Council and external stakeholders and organisations. - 1.2 The IDP should be read alongside the 2013 Greater Nottingham Infrastructure Delivery Plan (GNIDP).
-The GNIDP document, which remains relevant, was produced in support of the Local Plan Part 1, The Greater Nottingham Aligned Core Strategy. - 1.3 The GNIDP assessed the potential impact on infrastructure arising from projected housing growth, employment land provision levels and strategic development sites over the wider Greater Nottingham Housing Market Area, and was found to be sound at Public Examination.
+The IDP has been produced in consultation with officers at the City Council and external stakeholders and organisations. - 1.2 This partial update has taken account of amendments to the LAPP between the Publication version and Revised Publication version. - 1.3 The IDP should be read alongside the 2013 Greater Nottingham Infrastructure

+Delivery Plan (GNIDP).
+The GNIDP document, which remains relevant, was produced in support of the Local Plan Part 1, The Greater Nottingham Aligned Core Strategy. - 1.4 The GNIDP assessed the potential impact on infrastructure arising from projected housing growth, employment land provision levels and strategic development sites over the wider Greater Nottingham Housing Market Area, and was found to be sound at Public Examination of the Core Strategy.
 The GNIDP report was underpinned by significant analysis of transport modelling for the area.
-This IDP report will therefore not repeat work already undertaken for the Part 1 Local Plan, but will supplement and update it and focus on critical infrastructure which would prevent the plan from being delivered within the Nottingham City administrative area. - 1.4 In preparing this IDP report, the Council has again consulted infrastructure partners, including statutory consultees, who contributed to the GNIDP to seek their further views on proposed site allocations, and given consideration to comments made throughout the plan making process. - 1.5 The IDP is a living document and it is anticipated that it will be amended over the LAPP plan period in order to reflect opportunities and priorities as they arise.
+This IDP report will therefore not repeat work already undertaken for the Part 1 Local Plan, but will supplement and update it and focus on critical infrastructure which would prevent the plan from being delivered within the Nottingham City administrative area. - 1.5 Throughout the preparation of the Local Plan and this IDP report, the Council has consulted infrastructure partners, including statutory consultees, who contributed to the GNIDP to seek their views on proposed site allocations, and given consideration to comments made throughout the plan making process. - 1.6 The IDP is a living document and it is anticipated that it will be amended over the LAPP plan period in order to reflect opportunities and priorities as they arise.

-Changes since LAPP Publication Version
+Changes since LAPP Revised Publication Version